Policies

 We have procedures for recording details of visitors to the setting.

-We take security steps to ensure that we have control over who comes into the nursery so that no unauthorised person has unsupervised access to the children.
+We take security steps to ensure that we have control over who comes into the nursery so that no unauthorized person has unsupervised access to the children.

 Safeguarding action may be needed to protect children and learners from:

-· ❏ the impact of new technologies on sexual behaviour, for example sexting
+- the impact of new technologies on sexual behavior, for example sexting

 We need to be careful to watch for signs that children from other cultures are taking long holidays.
 We need to ensure that children are not uncomfortable when going to the toilet, are not getting frequent urinary tract infections or kidney’s infections.